This is a MUST READ item – see the link below.

 We sometimes think that our Facebook shares are so brilliant, insightful, and righteous that people of opposing opinions can’t help but be swayed and won over by our argument.

 Truth is, no one cares what any of us think.
 Further, most political posts are virtue signalling (look at me!
 I agree with this!), change no one’s opinion, get others emotionally riled up, and may even make others angry and upset.

 Most of us, presumably, do not voluntarily use social media to be made angry and upset each day, and to live an anxiety filled life.

 As the linked article notes, there is a difference between sharing items without propagandizing the message, or sharing humor political items, or sharing thoughtful commentary pieces that make us think.
 Versus telling others what to think with an arrogant attitude that “I’m right and your wrong” (see the linked article).

-I recently unfriended or unfollowed about 15% of my social media contacts, including extended family, because of their near daily rants on a variety of political ideologies.
+I recently unfriended or unfollowed about 15% of my social media contacts because of their near daily rants on a variety of political ideologies.
 It is their right to post what they want; it is also our right not to listen and to avoid the emotional toll that such daily rants have on us.